 SQL Server

 SQL Server is a relational database management system developed Microsoft.
-They offer multiple editions with varying features to target different users.
+Relational database management systems offer multiple editions with varying features to target different users.

 Pros: SQL Server boasts a rich user interface and can handle large quantities of data.